Tisila/markdown-cv/index.md

 I provided manual tests and unit-tests for the application using MSTest framework.

 **[GRIDSApps.tk](https://gridsapps.tk/)**
-Developed a Hugo website with Firebase hosting to showcase the projects and workshops content of the GRIDS Research Group, of Universidade de Aveiro.
+Developed a Hugo website with Firebase hosting to showcase the projects and workshops content of the GRIDS Research Group, of University of Aveiro.

 **Project Smells-A-Lot**
 Built an Android application with Bluetooth connectivity to a 3D printed box with microcontroller which emitted scents.
-The goal was to emit specific conforting scents towards an autistic child to provide a stress relief button.
+The goal was to emit specific comforting scents towards an autistic child to provide a stress relief button.
 This tool was used further investigations at the University of Aveiro Psychology labs.
 The team was managed through Kanban system Trello.